snoyberg/posa-chapter/warp.md

 GHC's user threads are lightweight: modern computers can run 100,000 user threads smoothly.
-They are robust: even asynchronous exceptions are catch (we explain this later in detail).
+They are robust: even asynchronous exceptions are catch (we explain this in Section XXX in detail).

 Some languages and libraries provided user threads in the past, but they are not commonly used now because they are not lightweight or are not robust.
 But in Haskell, most computation is non-destructive.
 This means that almost all functions are thread-safe.
-GHC uses data allocation as a safe point of context switch of user threads.
+GHC uses data allocation as a safe point to switch context of user threads.
 Because of functional programming style, new data are frequently created and it is known that [such data allocation is regulaly enough for context switching](http://www.aosabook.org/en/ghc.html).